edchuchuchu/CarND-Vehicle-Detection/report.md

 y_start_stop = [None, None] # Min and max in y to search in slide_window()
 ```
 First, we need to decide which feature we need to train the classifier.
 Too few feature will low the accuracy rate, too many features will cause overfitting.
-After several trial, I found out all of the hog, hist and spatial are usful feature.
+After several trial, I found out all of the hog, hist and spatial are useful feature.
 We should use all of them.
 Second, the color space.
 The original color space RGB doesn't perform will.
 We need to transform it to useful info.
 So I try several different color space and found out YCrCb will provide the most useful info.
 By the way, LUV and YUV are also good option.
 Third, hog_channel.
 Since we already know all of the 3 channel of YCrCb are useful.
-We use all channel for hog_channel.
+We will use all the channel for hog_channel.
 Fourth, spatial size and hist bins.
 At the beginning, I use 16x16 and 16 for my first try.
 But the accuracy isn't good enough.
 Because it will ignore too much info from original 64x64 image.
 After little tweak, I use spatial=32x32 and bin=32.

-#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features.
+#### 3. Describe how you trained a classifier using your selected HOG features.

 Using LinearSVC from sklearn.svm and 3 features we extracted to treain the classifier.
 ```python